zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 The `BulkRead` method has many advantages:
  - Allow using any list type (basic type, entity type, anonymous type, expando object)
- - Allow using an unlimited amount of items.
+ - Allow using an unlimited amount of items
- - Allow specifying a custom join with one or many properties.
+ - Allow specifying a custom join with one or many properties

 ## FAQ